sensepost/birp/Readme.md

 * Python libraries: py3270, colorama, IPython
 These can be installed with pip or easy_install

-* Hacked x3270 client.
+* Hacked x3270 client
 The patch is included.
 You can download the source at http://x3270.bgp.nu/download.html then cd to the x3270 directory once extracted, and patch -p1 < x3270-hack.patch
 You can use an unmodified client, but then you will not be able to edit protected fields.

 By dominic () sensepost.com (@singe)